Jan Sobociński

-Jan Andrzej Sobociński (born 20 March 1999) is a Polish professional footballer who plays as a centre-back for Major League Soccer club Charlotte FC.
+Jan Andrzej Sobociński (born 20 March 1999) is a Polish professional footballer who plays as a centre-back for II liga club Rekord Bielsko-Biała.

 Career

 On 16 February 2021, Major League Soccer expansion side Charlotte FC announced Sobociński would join the club ahead of the 2022 season.
 In July, he officially joined the American team and was loaned back to ŁKS Łódź for the rest of 2021.
+He was released by Charlotte following their 2023 season.

+On 30 January 2024, Sobociński joined Greek side PAS Giannina until the end of the season.
+He scored on his debut in a 4–2 league loss against AEK Athens on 28 February.
+Despite PAS Giannina's relegation to Super League Greece 2, Sobociński extended his deal for another year and was named captain for the 2024–25 season.
+On 27 March 2025, he unilaterally terminated his contract due to non-payments.

+On 12 September 2025, Sobociński returned to Poland to join third-tier club Rekord Bielsko-Biała on a season-long deal, with an option to extend.